jmintah/jaedag/README.md

 ### Hi 👋🏾, I'm John-Dag

 - 🔭 working on projects with Neo4j and [GRANDstack](https://grandstack.io)
 - 🌱 currently learning Flutter
-- 👯 looking to collaborate on open source projects with JavaScript and TypeScript
+- 👯 looking to collaborate on projects with AI
 - ⚡ Fun fact: I play guitars and keyboards

 <!--